 When we organized our workspace, we were lucky that our house had several rooms and separate spaces to accommodate around 15 – 20 core team members.
-We have main kitchen, garden BBQ and central meeting room, but these are not used for production.
+We have a main kitchen, garden BBQ and central meeting room, but these are not used for production.
 Design and development rooms are capable of holding 3 to 4 colleagues and we think this is a good approach to working with your teammates.
-Remote work is possible in Neuralab and we mainly use Google hangouts for collaborating on projects.
+Remote work is possible in Neuralab and we mainly use Google Hangouts for collaborating on projects.
 For us, hangouts are better than Slack as clients understand (and know) Google apps… and it’s not awkward when we invite them to chat or video call.

 Tips for your team: Limit room occupancy to max 5 team members.
 Use panels and additional modular walls if you don’t have normal office rooms.
 Make communication asynchronous.
 Use chat, email and project management tools to communicate important project moments.
-Avoid telephones and unnecessary meetings that only generates noise without substance.
+Avoid telephones and unnecessary meetings that only generate noise without substance.
 Written communication is gold in software development as it can be used on a need basis, copied, sliced and analyzed.
-Also, written communication does not break the “train of thought” for developers, content writers and designers (as telephones, chit chats and meetings do)
+Also, written communication does not break the “train of thought” for developers, content writers and designers (as telephones, chit-chats and meetings do)

 9. Do you use the best tools money can buy?

 This is also a no-brainer.
 Use any tool that will help you in your job and don’t be a cheap asshole about it.
 The answer lies in pure economy.
 If you charge 100 USD per hour, then it would make sense to pay for the tools that provide you with the best possible means of writing your code.